Skip to main content

 Published on 27 July 2022

-Without these two functions of quality management, a pharmaceutical organisation would struggle to achieve consistency in its output.
 Quality control and quality assurance are highly important and contribute to productivity and the overall success of an organisation’s products.
 Below, we take a closer look at quality control and quality assurance.

 blue gloves on hands holding a syringe